-In this section we introduce support vector machines (SVM) and the kernel method in the context of supervised machine learning.
-Assume that we are given $n$ training data points, denoted by $X_{\text{train}}=\{(x_i,y_i): i=1,2,...,n\}$, where each has $k$ features i.e., $x_{i}\in\mathbb{R}^{k}$, and each data is labeled by $y_i\in\{1,-1\}$.
-The task is to use the training data to find a classifier function which predicts with high probability the labels for test (unseen) data.
-In the simplest case, where data points are linearly separable the classifier function can be expressed as
+In this section, we introduce the concepts of support vector machines (SVM) and the kernel method within the context of supervised machine learning.
+Given a set of $n$ training data points, represented by $X_{\text{train}}:=\{(x_i,y_i): i=1,2,...,n\}$, where each data point has $k$ features, i.e., $x_{i}\in\mathbb{R}^{k}$, and is labeled by $y_i\in\{1,-1\}$.
+The task is to use the training data to develop a classifier function that can accurately predict the labels for test (unseen) data.
+In the simplest scenario, where the data points are linearly separable, the classifier function can be expressed as

-where $\textbf{w}$ and $b$ are to be determined such that $y_{i}f(x_i)>0$.
-In the SVM, the separating plane $f(\textbf{x})$ is determined by maximizing the distance between the hyperplane to the nearest data point of each class ~\cite{tong2001support}, see Fig. \ref{linear}(a).
+where $w\in \mathbb R^k$ and $b$ are to be determined such that $y_{i}f(x_i)>0$.
+In the SVM, the separating plane $f(x)$ is determined by maximizing the distance between the hyperplane to the nearest data point of each class ~\cite{tong2001support}, see Fig. \ref{linear}(a).

-The SVM can be generalized to the case of non-linearly separated data points by mapping the data points to a higher dimension space for which the data is linearly separable.
+The SVM can be generalized to the case of non-linearly separated data points by mapping the data points to a higher dimension space for which the data is linearly separable, see Fig.~\ref{linear}(b).
 In other words, one considers a non-linear mapping $\phi:X\to\mathcal{H}$, so that the decision function can be written as